113 Tewning Rd.

 - Grant awarded for stormwater best management practices to meet the new Department of Environmental Quality mandates regarding pollution reduction.

-- 799 Tyler Drive retaining wall geotechnical testing and design completed
+- 799 Tyler Dr. retaining wall geotechnical testing and design completed.

 - Bio-retention facility MOA between Grace Baptist Church and County finalized.

 - Approval from residential property owners directly affected by the proposed stormwater improvements, via easement plats.

-- DEQ authorization to bid the grant funded project improvements
+- DEQ authorization to bid the grant funded portions of the proposed drainage improvements.

-- Complete bidding process for Phase 2 and 3 improvements
+- Complete bidding process for Phase 2 and Phase 3 drainage improvements.